-The generally accepted model for nonprofit fundraising goes something like this.
-If there is the luxury of staff, there are multiple people assigned to each task, if not, there is a single (very busy) person performing multiple duties.
-Work includes Events, Major Donor solicitation, Individual Giving, Planned Giving, Grant Writing, Corporate Relationships, the Annual Fund, and so on.
-Each of these activities is a separate work stream and typically has its own project plan.
+The generally accepted model for organizing and staffing nonprofit fundraising and development teams goes something like this, assuming there is the luxury of staff, of course.
+Each task or type of campaign is identified.
+There might be one or more people assigned to each discrete task or initiative, or there might be one (very busy) person performing multiple duties.
+These tasks include Events, Major Donor solicitation, Individual Giving, Planned Giving, Monthly Giving, Grant Writing, Annual Fund, and so on.
+Each of these activities has its own project plan.

-We call this the Donor Engagement model, and we draw it like this.
-This model says explicitly that the donor experience is the first step (the outer ring) in the process of establishing a relationship with the two core constituencies from whom donations are solicited – individuals and institutions.
-The three components of the donor experience in this model are 1) interaction with donors, 2) message – what is communicated to donors, and 3) brand – how the organization appears in the world.
+In this model the Donor experience is the governing factor (the outer ring in our graphic) in the process of establishing a relationship with the two core constituencies from whom donations are solicited – individuals and institutions.
+The three components of the donor experience in this model are:

-Structuring a development or advancement team around the engagement model we’ve described instead of a conventional development task-oriented silo model creates significant organizational flexibility, opens up many new ways of interacting with marketing and social media teams and partners as well as many other parts of the organization, and embraces the idea that many individual donors also have important institutional ties that may also be connected back to the organization.
+Structuring a development or advancement team around this Donor Engagement model instead of a task-oriented silo model creates significant organizational flexibility, opens up many new ways of interacting with marketing and social media teams, vendors and partners, as well as many other parts of the nonprofit organization, and embraces the idea that many individual donors also have important institutional ties that may also want to be connected back to the organization.